Some turntables we’ve sold – but refuse to let go of…

 A classic AR table, re-plinthed and painted with an extremely useful arm-lift option.

 The original AR table, one of the most influential designs in the history of belt-driven turntables, was an immediate success: this example has been extensively and lovingly updated into this unique example presented here.
 The arm has also been rewired, and the resulting sound from this unit is, with the optional Shure M91 cartridge, enough to keep any vinyl-lover happy for a lifetime of listening!
 A lovely example of this icon of turntable design.
+Obviously, if you are looking for more modern dj equipment, you can find this online.
+You should also remember that the turntable you buy today, will be an antique itself in 100 years!

 Sony PS-FL5 Turntable